ltt100/learngit/readme.txt

-Git is not a version control system.
+Git is of course not a version control system.